vimac/mac-osx-free-command-in-python/README.md

 mac-osx-free-command-in-python
 ==============================

-A simple python script of "free" command implementation for Mac OS X
+A simple python script of "free" command implementation with colorful output for Mac OS X

 useae
 ==============================